 Section 16 of the Exchange Act ("Section 16") requires that reports of beneficial ownership of Common Stock and changes in such ownership be filed with the SEC by Section 16 "reporting persons," including directors, executive officers, and certain holders of more than 10% of the outstanding Common Stock.
-To the Company's knowledge, all Section 16 reporting requirements applicable to known reporting persons were complied with for transactions and stock holdings during 2006.
+To the Company's knowledge, all Section 16 reporting requirements applicable to known reporting persons were complied with for transactions and stock holdings during 2007, except that Jon Justesen filed two late reports on Form 4 relating to two sales of shares by affiliated entities.